Activities in Manhattan

 Why I recommend a visit to Madison Square Garden

-As I said, you come to New York to have fun and even if you don't like sports or the NBA, watching a basketball game in the United States is a true spectacle of music, dancing, partying and above all, sport, of course.
+As I said, you come to New York to have fun and even if you don't like sports or the NBA, watching a basketball game in the United States is a real spectacle of music, dancing, partying and above all, sport, of course.
 Get your cap and hot dog ready and try to catch one of the t-shirts thrown by the cheerleaders.
 Maybe if you're lucky you'll even get caught on the mythical "kiss-cam"!

 Get your NBA tickets